 C. Multiple Service Provider Coordination: 4PL companies often work with various 3PL providers and other logistics services, coordinating their efforts to create the most efficient system for your business.

-D. Technology Integration: They typically use advanced software to provide real-time visibility across your entire supply chain.
+D. Technology Integration: They typically use advanced platforms — including 3PL software and supply chain management systems — to provide real-time visibility across your entire logistics network.

 E. Continuous Improvement: 4PL providers constantly analyze your supply chain performance and suggest improvements.